What is on the packing list?

 Overnight Camps:

 If your child has a cell phone with them upon arrival at camp, they should hand it in to their dorm parent for the duration of camp.
-If it is discovered that a child secretly brought a cell phone to camp and chose not to hand it in to staff, we will ask you to come and pick up your child.
+If it is discovered that a child secretly brought a cell phone to camp and chose not to hand it in to staff, you will be asked to come and pick up your child.
 We are strict about this rule and appreciate your cooperation.
 If you have a concern about this policy, please contact us in advance to discuss it.

 Should you have an urgent message for your child during the week, or would simply like to check in with us for reassurance, please don't hesitate to call.